 Example Output - Right portion:

 More information about the individual detections that went into a given match can be obtained by searching the Detailed Search Form for the appropriate MatchID value by clicking on the blue MatchID value in the first column of the Summary Search Form.
+The detailed results for the first object are shown in the previous question.

 For a short description of each column, click on "Field Descriptions" in the upper right of the HSC Summary Search Form.
 Slightly more detailed descriptions for some of the key columns (not already discussed for the Detailed Search Form above) are included below.
 For even more detailed information the HLA FAQ - About Source Lists is available.